Student-centric advice and objective recommendations

 529 plan tax benefits

-You might be wondering what the exact tax benefits are which the 529 plan offers.
+You might be wondering what exact tax benefits the 529 plan offers.
 There are two levels of tax breaks – federal, and in some cases, state breaks.

 For federal tax breaks, your capital gains and withdrawals will not be taxed.
 That means that you won’t pay any federal tax on the interest that grows in the account, as long as you spend it on approved educational expenses.
 You’ll still pay taxes on the initial income that you place into the account, but the growth, which would usually face substantial taxes, goes untaxed.